meg-gutshall/flatiron-curriculum-notes/rails/6-validations-and-forms/active-record-validations.md

-# Lesson: ActiveRecord Validations
+# Lesson: Active Record Validations

-ActiveRecord can validate our models for us before they even touch the database.
+Active Record can validate our models for us before they even touch the database.
 This means it's harder to end up with bad data, which can cause problems later even if our code is technically bug-free.
 We can use `ActiveRecord::Base` class methods like `#validates` to set things up.

 ## Context: Database and Data Validity

 In the context of Rails, validations are special method calls that go at the top of model class definitions and prevent an object from being saved to the database if it's data doesn't meet certain requirements set by the method calls.
 In general, "validations" are any code that perform the job of protecting the database from invalid code.

-## ActiveRecord Validations Are Not Database Validations
+## Active Record Validations Are Not Database Validations

 Many relational databases such as SQLite have data validation features that check things like length and data type.
-In Rails, there validations are **not used**, because each database works a little differently, and handling everything in ActiveRecord itself guarantees that we'll always get the same features no matter what database we're using under the hood.
+In Rails, there validations are **not used**, because each database works a little differently, and handling everything in Active Record itself guarantees that we'll always get the same features no matter what database we're using under the hood.

 ## Validations Protect the Database